NotsOverflow/notsnotes/0xFF_heroku_go.md

 # Heroku Go

-> basic setup of a go server using heroku hosting baked by amazon aws
+> Basic setup of a go server using heroku hosting baked by amazon aws.
+> You will be up and running to develope and deploy a GoLang website

 ### The setup